Best off-grid solar systems

 Disadvantages of Lithium Batteries

-Can shutdown at low temperatures (below 5 deg C)
+Can not charge at low temperatures (generally below 5 deg C)

-It is more difficult to recycle at the end of battery life.
+It is more difficult to recycle at the end of the battery's life.

 Off-grid Lithium Battery Systems